 Place all ingredients in a slow cooker.
 Add ½ cup of water.
 Cook on high for 4 hours or until pasta is done.

-Visit a Grocery Services North location in Dallas and Waco to pick up your WIC-approved foods to make recipes using WIC ingredients today.
+Visit a Grocery Services North location in Dallas, Waco, Tyler and Longview to pick up your WIC-approved foods to make recipes using WIC ingredients today.